 K-style gutters and half-round gutters are basic types of gutters used today.
-Not only are these two types of gutters very effective, they are also easy to install, maintain and clean.
+Not only are these two types of gutters very effective, but they are also easy to install, maintain and clean.
 If you are planning to do some home improvements, you should consider using either of these two types of gutters.

 The K-style Gutter